stefanSchinkel/dotfiles/README.md

 ```
 npm install -g pyright
 ```
+#### Note on nvm global vs local
+The supplied zshrc will automatically enable the requested node version *iff* an .nvmrc file is present.
+Othewise not.
+To always have a node version available you may have to specify one using `nvm alias default $NODEVERSION`

 ### Neovim Kickstart

 For a head start nice projects to configure neovim exist such as [Neovim Kickstart](https://github.com/nvim-lua/kickstart.nvim).
 You can just clone that or use mine:

 ```sh